 Cart abandonment rate is usually higher in smartphones.
 This is one of the biggest challenges you’ll face.

-6. Adapt post-checkout processes to the requirements of mobile commerce
+6. Reinvent post-checkout processes for mobile commerce

 How you treat your customer after the sale will determine whether they come back to you or check out your competitors in the future.